-In the case of doubt, it is always advisable to contact the bushing OEM and request support for a proper evaluation process.
-Working together with reputable bushing OEM with a long manufacturing and R&D history is a good choice when planning a bushing monitoring and assessment strategy.
+In the case of doubt, it is always advisable to contact the OEM and request evaluation support.
+Working together with reputable bushing suppliers with a long manufacturing and R&D history is a good choice when planning a bushing monitoring and assessment strategy.
 In view of the above, recommendations are:

 • a ‘fingerprint’ measurement at a defined and recorded temperature, at different frequencies, is a must for being able to assess the condition of a bushing later on.

 • temperature during subsequent measurements should be identical to that of the ‘fingerprint’ measurement.
 The thermal time constant of a large bushing can be very large, exceeding 48 hours, and sufficient time therefore has to be allowed for the temperature inside the whole condenser core to stabilize.
 If not possible, support of OEMs to interpret results is recommended since they have the model and tools necessary to correct for temperature effects.